hoonc95/Data_Analytics_Portfolio/README.md

 ### [Contact](https://github.com/hoonc95/Data_Analytics_Portfolio/blob/main/README.md#contact-1)
 ## PYTHON PROJECTS
 ### _ShowMyIP_
-There are at least 3 main ways to display a machine's IP address - Third-party websites/software, Command-Line Interface, "Settings > WiFi > More Info".
+There are at least 3 main ways to display a machine's IP address - Third-party websites/software | Command-Line Interface | "Settings > WiFi > More Info".
 - _[Third-party sites/software]_ requires connected to a server to ping the machine, where the company will hold that data
 - _[Command-Line Interface]_ requires a command (_$ ifconfig_) / a string of commands (_below_) - difficult to decipher/memorize
 - _[WiFi Settings]..._ takes time to locate the correct option and buttons